 An Authentic Roman Restaurant

-An evening food tour in Rome isn’t complete without a stop for a multi-course Roman dinner.
-Sit down and relax in a friendly local restaurant and sample an antipasto starter, tastes of two popular Roman pastas, a traditional meat dish, and wine.
-No Italian dinner is complete without a digestivo to wash things down and help you digest your meal.
-Limoncello will be served at the end of your meal and only then will you feel like a true paesano.
+Sit down and relax in a friendly local restaurant and sample an antipasto starter, tastes of two popular Roman pastas, a traditional meat dish, and local wines.
+No Italian dinner is complete without a digestivo to wash things down, so you'll finish things off with some Limoncello.
 As opposed to the other stops on this walking food tour in Rome, this is your chance to rest your feet, enjoy your dinner and learn more about what makes the Eternal City so special when it comes to dining.

 The Best Organic Gelato in Trastevere

 You didn't think we'd finish a food tour without gelato, did you?
 If you've been to Italy, regardless of the time of year, you'll know how important it is to end the evening with a gelato.
-It's a staple food for Italians (and certainly a staple for The Roman Guy team).
 Learn how to spot good quality gelato from ones with additives and try some new flavors.
 From caffè to fragola to pistacchio, there's a gelato flavor for everyone.
-Oh, and did we mention.... its organic too!

 There is plenty of food to fill up even the above average eater on this tour.
 If you have food allergies or dietary restrictions, it’s important we know so we can do our best to accommodate them.
 Please email us immediately after you book and we will make notes so your guide knows.
 If you'd like to be certain before booking or have any questions, email us at [email protected].

 Piazza Farnese - by the fountain on the right (when facing Palazzo Farnese).
 A representative will be there holding a sign with our company name on it.

 What to bring?